-Mental health is a positive state signifying complete physical, mental and social well being.
+Mental health is a positive state signifying complete physical, mental and social wellbeing.
 The role of parents, teachers and schools contribute to the mental health of children.
 This unit discussed the following issues:

-- Mental hygiene is a science that deals with the process of attaining mental health and prevent mental illness. - Maintaining the physical and mental health of student is a new responsibility of teachers. - The characteristics of a mentally healthy person is discussed. - Learning is dependent on sound mental health - The reasons for maladjustment in school is described. - The mental health of a teacher promotes mental health of their students. - Characteristics of a Mentally Healthy Teacher is explained. - The importance of role of teachers is minimizing maladjustment of students one discussed. - Defence mechanism is a technique which maintain mental health. - Frustration, ii) Conflicted, iii) Adjustments mechanisms are discussed. - The common adjustment mechanisms are discussed in detail.
+Mental hygiene is a science that deals with the process of attaining mental health and prevents mental illness.
+The characteristics of a mentally healthy person are discussed.

-• This unit also discussed the various causes of maladjustment and role of teachers in implementing adjustment technique.

-10.11 UNIT- END- EXERCISES
+• The mental health of a teacher promotes mental health of their students.

+- Defence mechanism is a technique which maintains mental health. - Frustration, ii) Conflicted, iii) Adjustments mechanisms are discussed.

-- "Mental Health of Teachers promotes Students' Mental Health" Discuss with convincing arguments. - "Mental Health is important for learning and development of students".
-How?
-Discuss with your classroom examples. - Find out Maladjusted students and apply adjustment technique.
+- "Mental Health of Teachers promotes Students' Mental Health" Discuss with convincing arguments. - Find out Maladjusted students and apply adjustment technique.
 Write a report on it. - As a teacher, write your role in increasing the teacherstudents relationship.
 How the relationship is an important factor in promoting learning of students?

-- 1. In this case the girl has: - a desire to participate in the badminton match. - a fear that she may lose in the game. - This is an approach avoidance conflict which may lead her to - avoid the match though she is motivated to participate.
+1. In this case the girl has:

+- A desire to participate in the badminton match. - A fear that she may lose in the game. - This is an approach avoidance conflict which may lead her to - Avoid the match though she is motivated to participate.

-2. Mature in thinking
+- Mature in thinking

 - Emotionally balanced

 - Capable of independent decision making

 - Fulfilled needs

-3. Causes of maladjusted behavior of Sudalaimuthu are:
+Causes of maladjusted behavior of Sudalaimuthu are: